© 2011 itsa Ltd on behalf of the Trading Standards Institute.

 In the guide

-- packs of less than 5g
+- sales of less than 5g of product

 Weights for fish sold gross in a container: